General FAQs

 Do transfer students have to take College Writing?

-All students at Washington University must satisfy a first-year writing requirement; most do so by taking College Writing.
 If you have not taken an equivalent course at your previous college or university, you must take College Writing during your first year of study at Washington University.
-If you have taken an equivalent course, you may be eligible to submit a writing portfolio, which will help us to determine whether or not you are required to take another writing course.
-Note: Those who transfer in as first-year students are not eligible for portfolio submission.
+If you believe that you have taken an equivalent course, you may be eligible to submit a writing portfolio, which will help us to determine whether or not you are required to take another writing course.

 Engineering students should contact the McKelvey School of Engineering about the engineering English Proficiency Requirement.